 |Warranty Period||One year limited||One year limited|

-Similarities and Differences of Canon EOS M50 and Canon EOS M200 camera:
+Features & Benefits of Canon EOS M50 and Canon EOS M200

 Both cameras are formed with the upgraded DIGIC8 sensor, which will help you produce high-quality images and ensure fast operation even in low light.
 The image processor helps keep results sharp and detailed.
 Besides, both cameras have an Auto Color optimizer, which maintains the color and details of the photos.